OpenNMT/OpenNMT/docs/options/train.md

 * `-continue [<boolean>]` (default: `false`)<br/>If set, continue the training where it left off.

 ## Translator options

- Translator options are used for evaluation of translation metrics on validation set.

 * `-model <string>` (default: `''`)<br/>Path to the serialized model file.
 * `-beam_size <number>` (default: `5`)<br/>Beam size.